 The causes of malignancies are recorded as reported to the company; while the company follows up on all reports to identify the cause, an exact diagnosis is not always possible.
 Some of the investigations remain ongoing and, therefore, the information may be subject to change.

-Exposure was obtained from the PBRER Report 1113817 27 March 2022.
-Patient Years have been extrapolated from the female to total Ocrevus patients.
+Exposure was obtained from the PBRER Report 1113817 27 March, 2022.
+PY have been extrapolated from the female to total Ocrevus patients.

 Case counts from the safety data base had reported at least one of the following AE terms.
 Breast cancer, Invasive papillary breast carcinoma, Invasive ductal breast carcinoma, Breast cancer female, HER2 positive breast cancer, Intraductal proliferative breast lesion, Breast cancer recurrent, Breast cancer stage I, Breast cancer stage II, Invasive breast carcinoma, Breast cancer in situ, Breast cancer metastatic, Breast cancer stage III, Breast cancer stage IV, Breast neoplasm, Hormone receptor positive breast cancer, Invasive lobular breast carcinoma, Lobular breast carcinoma in situ, Triple negative breast cancer.